Harnasie

-The ballet was first performed in 1935 in Prague.
-A year later it was presented in Paris by the dancer and choreographer Serge Lifar.
+The ballet was first performed on 11 May 1935 at Národní Divadlo in Prague in a choreography by Jelizaveta Nikolská, a second production, choreographed by Serge Lifar followed on 27 April 1936 at Palais Garnier in Paris.
 There it proved an exceptional success for Szymanowski nearly a year before his death.
-The Polish premiere took place in Poznań in 1938.
+The Polish premiere took place at Teatr Wielki in Poznań on 9 April 1938 in a choreography by Maksymilian Stakiewicz.